St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Haantjes geometry and St ackel lifts

-These operators, being diagonal, have vanishing Haantjes torsion and generate a semisimple Abelian $\omega \mathscr{H}$ structure on $M$. \end{proof} \begin{remark} This theorem generalizes Proposition 3.1, proved in \cite{TT2016SIGMA}, which establishes the existence of a Haantjes structure associated to the standard AKN systems \eqref{AKN}.
-It is interesting to observe that the Haantjes operators \eqref{eq:6.2}, unlike the case of those associated to systems \eqref{AKN}, are \textit{non-projectable} along the fibers of $T^{*}Q$ into Killing operators with vanishing Haantjes torsion on the configuration space $Q$. \end{remark}
+These operators, being diagonal, have vanishing Haantjes torsion and generate a semisimple Abelian $\omega \mathscr{H}$ structure on $T^{*}\tilde{Q}$. \end{proof} \begin{remark} This theorem generalizes Proposition 3.1, proved in \cite{TT2016SIGMA}, which establishes the existence of a Haantjes structure associated with the standard AKN systems \eqref{AKN}.
+However, there is a crucial difference: the Haantjes operators \eqref{eq:HaaK}, unlike the case of those associated with systems \eqref{AKN}, are \textit{non-projectable} along the fibers of $T^{*}\tilde{Q}$ into operators with vanishing Haantjes torsion on the configuration space $\tilde{Q}$.
+This distinguishes momentum-dependent lifts from purely geodesic lifts and represents a genuinely new class of Haantjes structures. \end{remark}